Commercial and Hazardous Waste

 Further information about your responsibilities and disposal sites within Kent is available from KCC.

-Ashford Borough Council Enforcement officers may take action against those who breach the Duty of Care.
-We have to ensure all waste is put out for collection at the right time and disposed of legally.
+Ashford Borough Council officers may take action against those who breach their Duty of Care.

-Enforcement officers can request documents for any time in the past two years.
+Officers can request to see your documentation at any time within the past two years.
 Failure to show these may result in a fixed penalty notice of up to £300 or the matter being referred to court.
 If found guilty, a fine of up to £5,000 may be given.

 We do not provide a collection service for hazardous waste.